cristianmusic7/reactjs-editable-grid/Plugin-source/ReactGrid/README.md

 The plugin configuration options can be found in `gridConfig.json` `~/packages/react-data-grid-examples/src/assets/gridConfig.json`
 This file contains all the options required to configure the plugin.

-## Header and footer data
+### Header and footer data
-The cell data can configuration options for the header & footer table cells can be found in this file:
+The configuration options for the header & footer table cells can be found in this file:
  `~\ReactGrid\packages\react-data-grid-examples\src\assets\data\dataset.json`

-The basic JSON field are as follows:
+The basic JSON fields are as follows:

 ```json
 id                     | description                                            |